"Any man who may be asked in this century

 He also attended our 2007 USS Atakapa reunion.
 Kennith said in 1944 Atakapa was pronounced

-the same as the Indians, (uh-TAK-uh-paw).
+the same as the Native People, (uh-TAK-uh-paw).
 Some time after that the pronunciation

 changed to, (AT-uh-KAP-uh)